Trusted WordPress tutorials, when you need them most.

 Note: If your Ghost website used a subdomain, then you won’t be able to set up redirects by changing permalinks.

 5. SeedProd – SeedProd is a powerful WordPress page builder that allows you to design beautiful landing pages for your website.
-It also comes with a theme builder, which lets you create a complete WordPress theme without writing any code.
+It also comes with a theme builder, so you can build an entire WordPress theme without writing any code.

-Need more tools and tips to grow your new WordPress website?
-See our full list of essential WordPress plugins for all types of websites.
+Want even more awesome tools and tips to grow your new WordPress website?
+Check out our complete list of must-have WordPress plugins for all kinds of blogs and websites.

 We hope this article helped you properly migrate from Ghost to WordPress.
 You may also want to see our checklist of things to do after installing WordPress or see our ultimate WordPress review to learn more about its pros and cons.